Conditions Chronic pain

 Possible causes of chronic pain include a nervous system disturbance, impaired pain processing or chronic inflammation.

-The following conditions are frequently associated with chronic pain:
+Examples of conditions frequently associated with chronic pain:

-Different causes can produce different types of pain:
+Different causes generally produce different types of pain:

-- Inflammatory pain: This occurs as a result of inflammation in the tissues when inflammatory messengers stimulate pain receptors.
-This type of pain can be triggered by infections or autoimmune disorders.
+• Inflammatory pain: This occurs as a result of inflammation in the tissues, as inflammatory messengers also stimulate pain receptors.
+This type of pain can be triggered by infections or autoimmune disorders, in which the body’s own cells cause an inflammation.

-- Central pain: This is caused by a change in the way that pain is processed in the brain or spinal cord.
-In this case, the brain produces pain even though no organic cause is present.
-This type of pain occurs, for example, in fibromyalgia, irritable bowel syndrome or chronic pelvic pain.
+• Central pain: This is caused by a change in the way that pain is processed in the brain or spinal cord.
+The brain generates pain signals in response to a cause of pain in the body.
+However, with central pain, pain signals are generated without any physical cause.
+Central pain occurs, for example, in fibromyalgia, irritable bowel syndrome or chronic pelvic pain.

 Which factors increase the likelihood of developing chronic pain?